smeshny/Tmux2TelegramMonitor/README.md

 **Start the tmux Process:**
 Open your terminal and start tmux by typing `tmux`.

-Launch the process or application you wish to monitor.
+Launch the process you wish to monitor.

 **Create a New tmux Window:**
 To create a new window in tmux, you can press `Ctrl+b+c`.
 This will create a new window within the same tmux session.